Doraemon: Nobita and the Birth of Japan

 Doraemon: Nobita and the Birth of Japan (ドラえもん のび太の日本誕生, Doraemon: Nobita no Nippon Tanjō) is a feature-length Doraemon film which premiered in Japan on 11 March 1989, based on the ninth volume of the same name of the Doraemon Long Stories series.
 This was the tenth Doraemon film, commemorating the 10th anniversary of the film series.
-In 2016, the movie was remade, with the title of Doraemon: Nobita and the Birth of Japan 2016.
+In 2016, a remake of the movie was released, titled Doraemon: Nobita and the Birth of Japan 2016.

 Plot

-The movie starts with a boy who belongs to prehistoric time hunting a fish, who returns his village in ruins and right after gets sucked in a time vortex and travels to the 20th century.
-In the 20th century, Nobita wants to run away from his home.
-Nobita decides to make a makeshift place to live, but he still cannot find a place to live due to land property ownership laws.
-At the same time, Shizuka, Gian, Suneo and Doraemon want to run away from their homes.
-Nobita suggests that they should go back in time to live in a place with no humans residing in Japan.
-The group agree with him and thus, they then go to prehistoric Japan, around 70,000 years in the past.
+The movie starts with a boy in prehistoric time hunting a fish, who returns to his village in ruins and is immediately sucked into a time vortex and ends up traveling to the 20th century.
+In the 20th century, Nobita wants to run away from home and decides to make a makeshift place to live, but he still cannot find a place to live due to land property ownership laws.
+At the same time, Suneo, Gian, Shizuka and Doraemon all also want to run away from home as well.
+Nobita suggests that they should all go back in time to live in a place with no humans residing in Japan.
+The group agree with him and they travel back in time to prehistoric Japan around 70,000 years in the past.

 When they reach Japan, Doraemon assigns everyone a ministry.
 Shizuka is given the Ministry of Gardening, Gian gets the Ministry of Development, Suneo receives the Ministry of Agriculture and Nobita receives the Ministry of Pets, with Doraemon overseeing all ministries.
 Nobita mixes the genes of different animals and creates a dragon, griffin and pegasus.
-When Doraemon comes, he hides them from him.
+When Doraemon arrives to check in on his progress, Nobita hides the creatures from him.

-At night, the group eat the supper and decide to return home and visit there another day.
-On the next day, the boy from the start of the movie secretly moves into Nobita's room and hides inside the closet.
-When Gian and Suneo come, the boy attacks Gian and Gian fights with him.
-Due to weakness, the boy faints.
-On the arrival of Nobita, Shizuka and Doraemon, the group again moves to the past.
-They take the boy into their cave and where he regains consciousness after Shizuka nurses him back to health.
+At night, the group eat supper and decide to return home and visit there again another day.
+The next day, the boy from the start of the movie secretly sneaks into Nobita's room and hides inside the closet.
+When Gian and Suneo arrive, the boy attacks Gian and fights with him.
+Due to weakness, the boy ends up fainting.
+Upon Nobita, Shizuka and Doraemon arriving, the group again travel back to the past.
+They take the boy into their cave and he regains consciousness after Shizuka nurses him back to health.
 Meanwhile, Doraemon searches with a signal through time and learns that the boy hails from somewhere in present-day China, which has been already inhabited by humans by this era.
-Doraemon then uses a translation tool in order to understand him.
-He tells them that he belongs to the light tribe and his tribe got attacked by dark tribe who took all of his people.
-The group decide to help him.
+Doraemon uses a translation tool in order to understand him.
+The boy tells them that he belongs to the light tribe and that his tribe got attacked by a dark tribe who have taken all of his people, with the group deciding to help.